george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 Once you've downloaded the firmware, connect you board via USB and determine the serial device that corresponds to your board, typically this is `/dev/cu.SLAB_USBtoUART` on Mac and `/dev/ttyUSB0` on Linux.

-Note: on Mac you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses.
-You can find the relevant driver on the [SiLabs CP2104 driver page](http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
+Note: on Mac you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses - see [here](https://github.com/george-hawkins/snippets/blob/master/esp-usb-to-uart.md) for more details.

 Now you can write the firmware to the board: